Faculty

 ![]() website | email Ph.
 902-585-1391 Room 434 |

 Don Stewart, Ph.D.
-I am an evolutionary biologist and I use DNA sequence data to study processes of molecular evolution and molecular systematics in a variety of organisms.
-I am particularly interested in the unusual system of "doubly uniparental inheritance" of mitochondrial DNA in bivalves, in the phylogeography/historical biogeography of various species in Atlantic Canada, and in the adaptive molecular evolution of digestive enzymes in shrews.
-I also collaborate with others in the department on the population genetics of coyotes, black bears, skates, striped bass, and purple sandpipers.
+I’m an evolutionary biologist and I use DNA sequence data to study processes of molecular evolution.
+I am particularly interested in the unusual system of "doubly uniparental inheritance" of mitochondrial DNA in bivalves, in the genetic structure of various species in Atlantic Canada (e.g., moose, coyotes, black bear), and in patterns of molecular evolution in shrews.
 Courses |

 ![]() website | email Ph.
-902-585-1195 Room 100 |
+902-680-5035 ACER |

 Mike Stokesbury, Ph.D.
 The focus of my research program is to quantify how anthropogenic disturbances in coastal ecosystems impact the spatial behaviour of fishes covering small to large spatial and temporal scales, may inflict mortality, and how such knowledge can be used to mitigate the negative effects of such activities on fish populations.
 Courses |